NO ONE CAN CONTROL ME –

 — keep explaining why your point is valid, and

-— justify yourself – ever!
-To stay & argue with someone like that makes a fool of you!
+— NEVER justify yourself – ever!
+To stay & argue with someone like that makes a fool of yourself!

 NEXT: Responding to Controllers (Part 2)